 - 34.5% of the brand customers choose social media as the top option for customer service.

 Users still use social media platforms for their sole purpose– communication.
 That’s why if your business is on social media, you need to respond and communicate with the users.
 A survey discovered that 90% of social media users have gone to a network to communicate directly to the business.

 If you ignore your customers, you are wasting your opportunities and killing your social media traffic, which ultimately affects the purpose of your social media marketing.
 There are tools you can use so that you could not miss a social message again.
 Integrate Facebook management tools or social media automation tools so you can manage your messages no matter how many social media platforms you manage.

 Always Understand Facebook Analytics

 Facebook analytics is the backbone of your marketing strategy.
-You need to know the important metrics to have an idea of which strategies to improve further.
+You need to know the necessary metrics to have an idea of which strategies to improve further.

-- Unlike: The total number of users that unlike your page.
-You can determine what’s wrong or lacking from your page, or the specific reason why they unfollowed.
+Dislike: The total number of users who dislike your page.
+You can determine what’s wrong or lacking from your page or the specific reason why they unfollowed.

 It is crucial to know your social media data.
-Thus, you need to have a Facebook analytics tool or use a reliable social media analytics tool to have easy access to data that can greatly help you with your competitors.
+Thus, you need to have a Facebook analytics tool or use a reliable social media analytics tool to easily access data that can significantly help you with your competitors.